Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz1/WhereToMallorca.txt:0
 ```

 In the command, the user searches the entire `berlitz1` directory for the word "vistas" and receives a count of "vistas" for every one of its file.
 The command shows its presence and non-presence in every file making it easy for the user to locate where certain key phrases are and aren't within a specific directory.
+It's especially helpful to add the recursive aspect to this command because otherwise, using `grep -c` alone would require a filepath to a directory with `.txt` files within it.
+By adding `grep -r` into the mix, we are able to search an entire directory because the recursion identifies the filepaths to each `.txt` file for us.
+Regardless of the approach, it is the `grep -c` aspect that takes the file path given and displays the amount of times the pattern specified is matched within the file.

 Running `grep -rc` in `written_2/` using the command